-Whether you play bingo online, in a pub or coffee lounge, or in a bingo hall or parlour, bingo calls are ubiquitous.
+Whether you play bingo online free, in a pub or coffee lounge, or in a bingo hall or parlour, bingo calls are ubiquitous.
 Bingo calls came to life from the 1950s/1960s, when bingo started gaining unprecedented momentum around several parts of the world.
 Through it all, some popular bingo calls originated and have since become a source of fun for bingo players.

 A good number of these calls are a product of several factors such as size or shape of numbers.
 Rhyme, history, popular characters in the society, and social phenomena have all influenced these bingo calls greatly.
 In effect, some of the calls have sprouted from the UK over time and still retain their relevance till today.